I work a part-time job where I have the opportunity to listen in on customer services and marketing to seniors delivered via phone.

 Live and Automated Customer Service Need Consistent Speed and Volume

-Anyway, remembering to breathe will slow down your speech.
-Which is good for you: lack of oxygen will eventually make you faint.
-And it will make you a better customer service rep because I’ll bet you get a lot of calls from seniors.
-Keep a steady speaking pace, and don’t worry about long pauses: most seniors listening to you on the phone are writing everything down.
+However, taking the time and remembering to breathe will slow down your speech.
+This is good for you: lack of oxygen will eventually make you faint.
+If you work in customer service, I bet you get a lot of calls from seniors.
+Speaking slower will improve your performance with them.
+Keep a steady speaking pace, and don’t worry about long pauses: many seniors listening to you are often writing everything down.

-This is critical when it comes to people who work in financial services.
+This is critical when it comes for people who work in financial services.
 Don’t rattle off numbers one after another.
 Say them slowly and be clear about which account you’re reporting.

-The worst offenders seem to be physician offices, where voicemail is often set up by women with soft, higher pitched voices.
+A lot of physician office voicemail are set up by younger women with soft, higher pitched voices.
 Their voices are fine one-on-one in an exam room but not for an older person, likely with hearing aids, who’s trying to understand a long outgoing message.
-So they might hang up, but that means they will call again, tying up the lines.
-Or they may press any button to get to someone live.
+So they might hang up, but that means they will call again and tie up the lines.

-And finally, does your service ask callers to participate in brief customer service surveys?
+Finally, does your service ask callers to participate in brief customer service surveys?
 Well guess what?
-Seniors do participate.
+Seniors do participate in these.
 Amazingly, they give middling scores to some pretty awful practices.
 Be nice, be clear, slow it down, and you’ll get higher marks.

 Providing Tech Support?
 Give Seniors Clear Definitions.